Buying vs Building Villa in Bali: 9 Key Factors to Consider

 • It can be complex, but a good notary and legal advisor will help you handle everything the right way.

-Factor #9: Personal Preference and Goals
+Factor 9: Personal Preference and Goals

 Consider how much time, effort, and involvement you will invest.
 Building could be rewarding if you have a clear vision and the patience to see it through.

-Buying might be the better option if you prefer a more hands-off approach.
+On the other hand, buying might be the better option if you prefer a more hands-off approach.

 For Buyers